Phitsanulok Phitsanulok Province, Thailand Travel Guide

 Hot Season (March - May): Temperatures here range from 28°C (82°F) to a scorching 40°C (104°F).
 Humidity is high, making the heat feel more intense.
 April consistently ranks as the hottest month.
 The air feels thick and heavy.

-Shoulder Season (March - May): You will find fewer tourists compared to the high season.
+Shoulder Season (March - May): You will find fewer tourists relative to the high season.
 Potentially lower prices for hotels and other services are common.
 Very hot temperatures can make daytime exploration challenging.
 Haze from agricultural burning, notably in March and April, reduces air quality and visibility.

 Nov - Feb